A Quick Guide On How To Write A Dissertation Introduction

 By Laura Brown on 14th April 2022

 How to choose dissertation topic?
-This might be the first question when a student is asked to prepare a dissertation.
-After getting through it, students develop queries about writing an attractive introduction for their paper.
+This might be the first question when a student is asked to prepare the introduction of a dissertation.
+After getting through the title, students develop queries about how to write an introduction for a dissertation.

 2. Reflect Upon The Background

-Now you’re ready to write down the questions you want to answer with this topic.
-This is also known as your research question or research problem.
+Now you’re ready to write down the questions you want to answer under this topic.
+This is also known as your study question or research problem.
 Remember to choose one central question.
-Using only one primary question keeps your introduction focused on answering just one aspect of the whole research paper.
+Using only one primary question keeps your introduction focused on answering just one aspect of the whole paper.

 For example, if you’re writing a paper exploring different ways to communicate over the Internet, your main point might be, “What are some pros and cons of communicating through the web?”